CAPE TOWN TOURIST ATTRACTIONS

-Robben Island,is one of the best cape town tourist attractions.
-It known as "Seal Island," is a small island with a rich history that is visible from both the city and Table Mountain.
+Robben Island is one of the best Cape Town tourist attractions.
+It is known as “Seal Island,” is a small island with a rich history that is visible from both the city and Table Mountain.
 It has served as a prison colony and a thriving village.
-Today, you can take a tour of the prison grounds, and visit the tiny, sparsely furnished cell where Nelson Mandela was held captive.
+Today, you can take a tour of the prison grounds and visit the tiny, sparsely furnished cell where Nelson Mandela was held captive.
 The island is also home to a diverse range of bird and marine species.

 - Hiking at Table Mountain

-One of the oldest mountains on Earth and most famous places in cape town, Table Mountain, has slowly eroded, leaving an outcrop that is large enough to be striking but manageable for day hikes.
+One of the oldest mountains on Earth and the most famous places in Cape Town, Table Mountain, has slowly eroded, leaving an outcrop that is large enough to be striking but manageable for day hikes.
 You can also use the cableway to go to the top.
 Try to go early in the morning or later in the afternoon to escape the crowds and heat at this time.

 - Take a Helicopter Flight

 For the best bird’s eye perspective of Cape Town, take to the sky on a thrilling scenic helicopter flight.
 Fly around the famous Table Mountain to admire the stunning coastlines of the Cape Peninsula.
 This is undoubtedly one of the most breathtaking things to do in Cape Town while on vacation and a fantastic opportunity to see the city and its surroundings.
 Taking a helicopter flight is ranked 5th among the top 10 Cape Town tourist attractions.

 Cape Town offers a lot to discover, especially if you have access to a set of wheels.
 On the way to Cape Point, it is worthwhile to stop in at any of the communities that dot the False Bay coastline.
 There is no one way to appreciate the peninsula properly, but if you’re unsure, take a leisurely drive along the eastern roads to Cape Point and back along the Atlantic Ocean.

 - Water Activities